raspberrypilearning/3D-scene/en/step_5.md

 title: Change your sprite's costume
 ---

-Get your sprite changing costumes:
+Get your sprite to change costumes:

 ```blocks3
 when green flag clicked